ChanceReb/elsie-cipher/README.md

 # elsie-cipher
-Implementation of the ElsieFour cipher challenge as listed on reddit/r/dailyprogrammer.
+Implementation of the ElsieFour cipher challenge listed on reddit/r/dailyprogrammer.